Memorial Stadium (Lincoln): Other events

 A KC-135 Stratotanker of the Nebraska Air National Guard and an F-16 Fighting Falcon of the South Dakota Air National Guard conduct a pregame flyover during Volleyball Day in Nebraska on Aug.
 30, 2023.

 High school football

 Since 1996, Memorial Stadium has hosted most of the Nebraska School Activities Association's high school football state championship games.
-This includes smaller schools that play eight-man football on fields smaller than standard size; the state's six-man football championship finals are played at the University of Nebraska at Kearney's Cope Stadium.
+This includes some of the smaller schools that play eight-man football on fields smaller than standard size; the state's six-man football championship finals, as well as the finals for one division of eight-man football, are played at the University of Nebraska at Kearney's Cope Stadium.
 Prior to moving to Memorial Stadium, finals for each class were hosted by one of the schools playing in the championship game.

-Nebraska will only allow Memorial Stadium to host two days of state football games when it installs a natural grass playing field, tentatively scheduled for 2026.

 Baseball

-In June 2026, the Savannah Bananas and Savannah Firefighters, of the Banana Ball Championship League, will play a game in Memorial Stadium two days after a game at Haymarket Park.
+In June 2026, the Savannah Bananas and Savannah Firefighters, of the Banana Ball Championship League, played a game in Memorial Stadium two days after a game at Haymarket Park.